 As they start to bubble and break open, mash them with a potato masher, a whisk, a wooden spoon, etc.

 They will continue to burst open and as they do you can lower the heat to medium, medium low.
 Leave the lid on throughout this process, cocked a bit to let steam out.

-In a bowl or your measuring cup, put one cup and a half cups of water and place in the microwave for one minute.
+In a bowl or your measuring cup, put one and a half cups of water and place it in the microwave for one minute.
 Then whisk in two tablespoons of monk fruit until dissolved.

 Pour in a container to cool.